Pros & Cons of Star Citizen Alpha Stage Backing

 No release date / long development time

 There is no release date announced for Star Citizen or Squadron 42.
-While the game was originally presented around 2012, 10 years later (2022) there is still no sign of a release date for Star Citizen or Squadron 42 or even the single player game - Squadron 42.
-Update January 2019: The Squadron 42 Roadmap has now been added and shows a closed "Beta" date of Q3 2020 - this puts release of Squadron 42 somewhere towards 2021.
-Update November 2020: More delays have caused SCFOCUS to push the estimated date for Squadron 42 back to at least 2022.
+While the game was originally presented around 2012, 12 years later (2024) there is still no sign of a release date for Star Citizen or Squadron 42.

 Update April 2024: While Squadron 42 is nearing completion, Star Citizen development is also accelerating and more playable than ever before.